Deadly accident at Iowa amusement ride is 2nd since 2016

 “Safety is the number one priority at Adventureland,” Cook wrote in a text message.
 “The Raging River ride has been in operation for nearly four decades.
 It is a safe ride.”

-The ride opened for the first time during the 2021 season after a state inspection Friday found it was in sound working order, Adventureland said.
+The ride opened for the first time during the 2021 season after a state inspection Friday found it was in sound working order.

 Altoona is a city of 20,000 people just east of Des Moines.
 The park, whose roller coasters can be seen from Interstate 80, expects around 600,000 visitors this year.

-The Iowa Division of Labor is responsible for conducting safety inspections of amusement rides at least once a year, and Cook said that agency is leading the investigation.
+The Iowa Division of Labor is responsible for conducting safety inspections of each ride at least once a year, and Cook said that agency is leading the investigation.
 Division officials haven't returned messages seeking comment.

 The Raging River has been a staple of the park since 1983, when then-Gov. Terry Branstad took one of the inaugural rides.
 Adventureland advertises the ride as a “great way to cool off with the whole family,” warning it might leave participants soaked.